spatie/wordpress-mailcoach/readme.txt

 Stable tag: 0.0.12
 License: MIT

+Embed forms easily on your WordPress site with this plugin.
+Use shortcodes to add them to specific pages, creating a seamless user experience.

+== Description ==

 Mailcoach is an email marketing platform that covers all your email needs for a fraction of the cost.
 Don't pay for subscribers, pay for what you send.

-== Description ==

 ## Introduction